 ExpressVPN Linux app also has a Threat Manager feature that protects you against pesky apps, trackers, and malware.
 Threat Manager blocks all communications with servers listed as trackers or malicious sites.

-To Enable or Disable Threat Manager:
+To Enable or Disable Threat Manager

-To enable Threat Manager
+To enable Threat Manager, enter the following command:

 expressvpn preferences set block_trackers true

-To disable Threat Manager
+To disable Threat Manager, enter the following command:

 expressvpn preferences set block_trackers off

-Note: Make sure to connect to the VPN network and use the automatic protocol or Lightway.
+Note.
+Make sure to connect to the VPN network and use the automatic protocol or Lightway.

 Open the App Manual